Minicomp/Wax: Minimal IIIF Exhibitions with Jekyll

-Jekyll-Wax is a heterogeneous collection of experiments, strategies, and functional components for adapting Jekyll to evolve with the needs of digital humanities researchers and practitioners.
+Minicomp/Wax is a heterogeneous collection of experiments, strategies, and functional components for adapting Jekyll for minimal exhibition sites.

 As a set of practices and priorities, minimal computing has proven well suited to the needs of digital humanities projects and scholars.
 Specifically, its tenets of Minimal Dependencies, Minimal Maintenance and Minimal Presence help offset DH’s frequent scarcity of resources, and its emphases on Maximum Access, Minimal Consumption and Minimal Obsolescence complement and strengthen the core of critical digital humanities work.

-Though the objectives of Jekyll-Wax are ongoing, its success will be tied to the development of several key workflows, namely for producing digital exhibitions, publications, and blogs complete with many of the components expected of database-powered platforms like WordPress, Scalar, or Omeka.
-These components will be discrete, lightweight, interoperable, and easy to use, creating an expansive framework of Jekyll tooling that enables scholars to dynamically assemble what they need and drop what they don’t.
+Though the objectives of Wax are ongoing, its success will be tied to the development of key workflows for producing digital exhibitions.
+These exhibitions, though minimal, will still include many of the components expected of database-powered platforms like WordPress, Scalar, and Omeka.
+The components themselves will be discrete, lightweight, interoperable, and easy to use, creating an expansive framework of Jekyll tooling that enables scholars to dynamically assemble what they need and drop what they don’t.

 Note: I count experiments as singular proofs-of-concept (usually as demos), methods as the generalization of experiments for others to apply (usually as tutorials/blog posts), and components as code for others to use with minimal change or configuration (usually in GitHub repositories).